Projects and key publications

 Key publications:

 The mechanics of how biological tissues respond to mechanical forces and adapt, grow and evolve is not well understood.
 The goal is to constitutively define these evolutions in a suitable mechanics framework.
+Along with colleague Prof. Arash Yavari, we have proposed a new variational approach to explain of remodeling of collagen fibers in soft tissues.
+More recently, we are working on understanding arterial growth with the same variational framework.

 Key publications:

 The goal is to describe the macroscopic viscoelastic behavior of polymeric composites directly in terms of the behavior of its microscopic constituents.
 As a first step, we developed a two-potential framework for nonlinear viscoelasticity to unify various constitutive models in the literature.
 A model coming out of this framework is now widely used.
+The viscoelasticity framework is also being used now to investigate fracture in ultra-soft materials like hydrogels and biological tissues, supported by NSF.

 Key publications: